Learn More and ApplyEnglish (BA)

 Students will be able to:

-• Explain the impact of social factors (such as culture, race, gender, sexuality, and/or class) on the reading and writing of literature.
+• Analyze the impact of social factors (such as culture, race, gender, sexuality, class, religion, and/or disability) on the reading and writing of literature.

 • Conduct research and incorporate that research into thesis-driven essays written in clear, accurate, and coherent prose.